• Therapy for Intimate Partner Violence

 Many IPV survivors believe that the abuse is their fault.
 This often results in difficult emotions like shame and guilt.

-The belief that it’s my fault often comes from two places:
+The belief that it’s my fault often has two sources:

 2) The just-world bias – the belief that people get what they deserve

-While it is never the survivor’s fault (you’re not an exception) you might not believe it right now.
-That’s okay – we’ll believe it for you.
+While it is never the survivor’s fault (you’re not an exception), it’s okay if you do not believe it just yet.
+We can help with that.

 I still love them

-What keeps most people stuck in cycles of IPV is that after abuse there is often an apology and a promise to not harm again.
-IPV relationships aren’t often 100% evil – sandwiched in between the abuse there is the person you fell in love with, the memories that you share, and moments of joy.
-This makes things incredibly confusing and survivors often question themselves and struggle to know what to do.
+What keeps most people stuck in cycles of IPV is that after abuse there is often an apology and a promise that they will not harm you again.
+IPV relationships aren’t often 100% evil – sandwiched in between the abuse there is the person you fell in love with, many memories, and feelings of connection and joy.
+This can make it confusing and lead you to question yourself and struggle to know what to do.

-If you’re currently in the relationship, fear of managing on your own might be at the front of your thoughts.
+If you’re currently in an abusive relationship, fear of managing on your own might be at the front of your thoughts.
 This becomes even more complicated when children are involved.
 Our team can help you explore options that might be available to you.

 How can New Moon Psychotherapy help?

-Lets begin by saying that we appreciate the immense courage that it takes to look for support.
-Our compassionate and nonjudgmental therapists are committed to using evidence-based therapies to treat the difficulties that you’re experiencing.
+Let’s begin by saying that we appreciate the immense courage it took you to search for support.

-Because people reach out at different stages of IPV, the problems to be treated and the strategies used will vary.
-We are committed to helping survivors at all stages of their healing journeys – from those in the IPV relationship to those who have left years or even decades ago.
+Because people reach out at different stages of IPV, the problems to be treated, and the strategies used, will vary.

 What can I expect?